DragoniteSpam/GMLocalize2/readme.md

 I might make this a proper text localization tool later.
 Who knows.

+In case you're wondering, Version 1 was [this thing](https://github.com/DragoniteSpam/GMLocalize).
+It worked, kinda.

 ### Usage

 This tool will pull out any bare string passed as the first parameter to a **localization** function.